2enology/my-projects-overview/README.md

 <h3><u><strong><i>SolArmy </i></strong></u> &nbsp;(Solana)</h3>

 <img align="right" width="300px" src="https://user-images.githubusercontent.com/89365150/167239937-327a2413-13c1-4828-9f40-be240d40d42e.png">
 A member will have 3 options to choose from for staking: (1) stake a Baby Ape, (2) stake a Baby Tiger and (3) stake a matching pair.
-The details on the amount of $DAB that is earned along with any multiplier bonus are outlined below.
+The details on the amount of $DAB earned and any multiplier bonus are outlined below.

   - Functionality
     - Stake / Unstake All NFTs - for each tab, Matching Pairs, Pairs, Individual